 What to expect in sessions

 Counselling sessions are usually 50 minutes in duration.
-Depending on how busy we are, we may also offer first intake appointments that are 30 minutes long.
 In the first sessions your counsellor will focus on listening to you and exploring your circumstances in order to understand what you are experiencing.

 Counselling is a confidential and non-judgmental process that is built on trust.
 The only time that confidentiality is waived is where there is a risk of harm to you or another, or we are required by law to disclose information.
 The counselling relationship is built on mutual respect and collaboration.
 We work together with you to increase your insight into your experience and to build on your strengths so that you may overcome your problems.